kui/active_window_x/README.md

 * See `git grep TODO`
 * Accessor API for the window icons
-* Setter API to select event types for listening
+* Setter to select event types for listening
+* `@continue` setter to terminate graceful